Last updated on January 27th, 2024 at 05:37 pm

 For dry conditions, it is a great tire.
 It performs well on pavements and pitted roads while providing comfortable rides as well.
 Most all-season tires fail when it comes to handling potholes and damaged roads, however, it is great in these situations as well.

-Fast drives on highways and straight roads, it also performs well.
+Fast drives on highways and straight roads also perform well.
 The proper traction and grip allowed us to handle the face pace while ensuring a safe drive.
 However, the sound and continuous noise that comes from its tread are sometimes too much to distract from.

 Other than that, the cornering was fine, not so great thought, it loses grip at fast turns and oversteer sometimes.
 That is why it won’t be a good choice on tracks.